Talking about HS

 How to Talk to Your Provider about HS

 You may not be excited to bring up your HS to your provider.
 After all, it’s not like you’re describing a sore back.
 It’s important to share what’s happening with your doctor.
 Sometimes people are embarrassed to bring up the pain, itch, drainage, or odor they experience.
 These HS symptoms can impact your quality of life, sexual function, relationships or ability to go to work or school.

 When you do meet with your provider, be open and direct.
 Your clinician can’t know if you aren’t sleeping, have pain, or feel depressed.
 If you explain how you’re feeling, but you don’t feel like your concerns are being heard or validated, then seek care from a provider who specializes in HS.
 You want a provider who will listen to your concerns and discuss a plan for addressing it.

 Before you go to the doctor, take a thorough inventory of your HS symptoms.
 Keep track of what makes it worse or better.
 Time can be limited at an appointment, so use it wisely.
 Before your appointment, write yourself notes about what you want to say and questions you want to ask.
-During the appointment, write down notes if your clinicians isn’t writing information down for you.
+During the appointment, write down notes if your clinician isn’t writing information down for you.
 Consider bringing a family member or friend to support you and be a second set of ears.

 How to Talk to Your Friends and Family about HS

 When you are experiencing HS, communicating with family and friends can be difficult and challenging.
 Even the most caring relative or friend may offer a “helpful” suggestion that will appear wildly insensitive to you.
 Here are some tips for talking with family and friends, if you decide to do so.